rthauby/gamelog/README.md

 # Game Log
-A webapp to log games I own
+A webapp to log games I own.
+Written in react + django

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).